myhealthconnectsociety/project-healthcare/docs/project_healthcare_documentation.md

 pip install -r requirements.txt
 ```

-This will add all the dependencies to your virtual environment and now you are good to go with all the technical dependecies.
+This will add all the dependencies to your virtual environment and now you are good to go with all the technical dependencies.

 ### Tools